maciejkuran/maciejkuran/README.md

-# Hi 👋, I'm Maciej!
+# 👋 I'm Maciej, a Poland-based web developer and designer.

 ![Ja_edited_1_background-overlay-2](https://user-images.githubusercontent.com/103118542/189139452-abcc5a0a-d206-457c-99c6-86e6592607ec.jpg)

 > <b>I learn, plan, design & code ⌨️.</b> The prospect of growing and becoming a better programmer drives me in life.
 I don't see myself anywhere else.
+Coding is exciting to me for many reasons.
+Programming sets no boundaries.
+We have an opportunity to create beautiful and valuable products.
+Programmers can change the world with lines of code.

 ## Creator of colorala.com 🤍
 <p align="center"><img width="1200" src="https://user-images.githubusercontent.com/103118542/189123235-ca1a6061-2eee-4a4f-a5b1-df5d4b99e44b.jpg"></p>